strong-gnome/blackbox-exporter-multiple-icmp/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/prom/blackbox-exporter.svg?maxAge=604800)][hub]

-The blackbox exporter allows blackbox probing of endpoints over HTTP, HTTPS, DNS, TCP, ICMP and gRPC.
+The blackbox exporter allows blackbox probing of endpoints over HTTP, HTTPS, DNS, TCP, ICMP (single or multiple probes at one query) and gRPC.

 ## Running this software

-### From binaries

-Download the most suitable binary from [the releases tab](https://github.com/prometheus/blackbox_exporter/releases)

-Then:

-    ./blackbox_exporter <flags>

 ### Using the docker image